UberDever/skobki/README.md

 ### Directives

-Directive is a sequence of characters, enclosed in square brackets `[`, `]` with the open bracket followed immediately by escape from the control set and a sequence of characters designating identifier.
+Directive is a sequence of characters, that starts with escape from the control set followed by the body of the directive, ending by the pipe symbol `|`.

 By default, directive has the following grammar:
 ```EBNF